-The four-person New Zealand National Support Element (NSE) is based at Bagram Air Force Base (BAF) about an hour and a half (60km) drive north of Kabul.
+The three-person New Zealand National Support Element (NSE) is based at Bagram Air Force Base (BAF) about an hour and a half (60km) drive north of Kabul.
 Their task is to provide logistical support to NZDF personnel in Afghanistan.

 Five NZDF personnel are in the Middle East to provide a support mechanism for NZDF force elements deployed to Afghanistan and to assist co-located coalition partners.

 NZDF contribution to the United Nations Assistance Mission Afghanistan (UNAMA) is one officer.
 The officer works as a Military Liaison Officer (MLO) providing the strategic interface between multi-national forces and Afghan authorities.

 For more information: UNAMA - Overview